-However, what rebuilding your PS4 database does is it allows you to solve these issues by reorganizing your files, cleaning the defragmented ones, and freeing up space.
-This will inevitably result in your console performing faster and better as it is cleared of unnecessary or unwanted files, as well as keeping your hard drive healthy.
+However, what rebuilding your PS4 database does is it allows you to solve these issues and inevitably results in your console performing faster and better as it is cleared of unnecessary or unwanted files, as well as keeping your hard drive healthy.

 How to Rebuild the PS4 Database?

 If you are experiencing those issues or just want to maintain your PS4 system, rebuilding your PS4 database is super easy.
 What’s great is that it does not delete or affect your saved game files.

 - Turn off your console completely until the Power light flashes red.